kitschpatrol/yanki-obsidian/README.md

 2. **Plugin installation**

-   Search for `yanki` in Obsidian's community plugins browser, then click the "Install".
+   Search for `yanki` in Obsidian's community plugins browser, then click "Install".
 Or, install it from [the Obsidian website](https://obsidian.md/plugins?id=yanki).

 3. **Setup**